World News

 The chiller supporting the line was originally installed in 2008, when the site expanded from frozen-only production to chilled products, in response to rising demand for fresh seafood.

 By 2024, the unit had reached the end of its reliable service life, with a two-compressor design creating a single point of failure and spare parts becoming increasingly scarce.
-Failure of one compressor was forcing the remaining unit to operate at maximum capacity, leaving no margin for unexpected load spikes; total failure would halt production entirely.
+Failure of one compressor was forcing the remaining unit to operate at maximum capacity.
+This left no margin for unexpected load spikes and the potential for total failure to halt production entirely.
 With the line operating at three tonnes of product per hour, 40 to 50 hours each week, even a short outage would have had immediate and costly consequences.

 The replacement project had to be completed without interrupting production, while improving system resilience and enabling energy performance monitoring.